MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

 To follow this Getting Started, you need to install:

-* MicroEJ SDK 6.
+* MICROEJ SDK 6.
 * A GNU ARM Embedded Toolchain, Cmake and Make are needed to build the BSP.
 * LinkServer tool to flash the board.

-Install MicroEJ SDK 6
+Install MICROEJ SDK 6
 ^^^^^^^^^^^^^^^^^^^^^

-Install MicroEJ SDK 6 by following :ref:`sdk_6_install` instructions.
+Install MICROEJ SDK 6 by following :ref:`sdk_6_install` instructions.
 IntelliJ IDEA is used on this Getting Started but feel free to use your favorite IDE.

 Install the C toolchain